dommyrock/sug-purge/README.md

 <https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/>

-### Other browsers should have simmilar page in their settigns
+### Other browsers should have simmilar page in their settings

 ...